 The North Portico of the building has been decorated for a number of events over the years.
 One of the most highly regarded exhibitions was the Andy Warhol one that marked the 20th anniversary of the artist’s death.
 This saw the columns outside the North Portico decorated in the style of the famous Campbell’s soup artwork.

-Did you know that Morningside Masonry are one of the leading Fife stonemasons around?
+Did you know that Edinburgh and Lothians Stonemasons are one of the leading Fife stonemasons around?
 If you need some stone work restoring, get in touch with us today.
 We also provide lime pointing, Church stone repairs, chimney repairs and wall repairs.